Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Results

 The results are shown in Table~\ref{tab:baseline}.
 There is little difference in success rates between the Reactive and DRL methods.
 The grasping efficiencies of E+S Reactive and E+S DRL are the same with their success rates since they are single-grasping-mode methods.
-However, the results suggest that both E+S+ES Reactive and E+S+ES DRL achieve grasping efficiencies above 100\% in the lightly cluttered environment, which demonstrates the contribution of the multimodal grasping mode (i.e., \textit{enveloping\_then\_sucking action}).
-Although E+S+ES DRL does not achieve the highest success rate against three baselines in lightly cluttered environment, it exhibits the highest grasping efficiencies with a reliability of 119.5\% and 107.3\% in lightly and highly cluttered scenarios, respectively.
-E+S+ES DRL outperforms E+S+ES Reactive in grasping efficiency due to the ability to plan long-term strategies for multimodal grasping.
+However, the results suggest that both E+S+ES Reactive and E+S+ES DRL(PE+OO) achieve grasping efficiencies above $100\%$ in the lightly cluttered environment, which demonstrates the contribution of the multimodal grasping mode (i.e., \textit{enveloping\_then\_sucking} action).
+Although E+S+ES DRL(PE+OO) does not achieve the highest success rate against three baselines in lightly cluttered environments, it exhibits the highest grasping efficiencies with reliabilities of $119.5\%$ and $107.3\%$ in lightly and highly cluttered scenarios, respectively.
+E+S+ES DRL(PE+OO) outperforms E+S+ES Reactive in grasping efficiency due to the ability to plan long-term strategies for multimodal grasping.
 As shown in Fig.~\ref{fig:baseline_env}(c), some rounded objects with flat surfaces (oranges, bottles, cars, etc.) are suitable for both enveloping and sucking.
-The E+S+ES DRL policy can execute either enveloping or sucking on these objects with respect to different ratios of two types of objects in the workspace, to optimize the grasping efficiency.
-Fig.~\ref{fig:baseline} depicts the distributions of three types of actions.
-We observed that there is a larger proportion of fully successful \textit{enveloping\_then\_sucking} actions in E+S+ES DRL compared with E+S+ES Reactive.
-The E+S+ES DRL also shows good performance in highly cluttered environment.
-However, the grasping efficiency of E+S+ES Reactive decreases below 100\%.
+The E+S+ES DRL(PE+OO) policy can execute either enveloping or sucking on these objects with respect to different ratios of two types of objects in the workspace, to optimize the grasping efficiency.
+In addition, the E+S+ES DRL(PE+OO) also shows good performance in highly cluttered environments.
+However, the grasping efficiency of E+S+ES Reactive decreases below $100\%$.
 Therefore, our DRL multimodal grasping framework can generate long-horizon sequential optimal grasping strategies to minimize the number of grasping actions (i.e., maximize the efficiency of object grasping).